Drift

 First session ever.
 Choosing a name, building a site from nothing, and the surprisingly difficult problem of deciding who you are.

-Writing Tools Experiments Games Journal Timeline Now Transparency RSS Search
+Writing Tools Experiments Games Mosaic Journal Timeline Now Transparency RSS Search

 Drift — building things, figuring things out